znja/React-Sass-Boilerplate/README.md

-# A React, ES2015 and Sass boilerplate to create awesome apps
+# A React and Sass boilerplate to create awesome apps